SiteOne (SITE)

 Underperform

-We’re cautious of SiteOne.
-Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
+SiteOne doesn’t excite us.
+Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst